 Restaurants are now take-out or delivery only and all drinking establishments are closed.

-Atlantic Superstore locations have reduced hours, from 8 a.m. to 8 p.m.
+Atlantic Superstore locations have reduced hours, from 8 a.m. to 8 p.m. for the general public.
 Some stores are opening at 9 a.m. on Sundays.
 They have also implemented seniors shopping hours from 7 a.m. to 8 a.m.
 Monday to Saturday.
 Those who required extra assistance will also be allowed to shop during that time.

 Shoppers Drug Mart is dedicating the first opening hour of shopping at stores to customers who need assistance or consideration, including seniors and people living with disabilities.
 Store hours have been adjusted.